Rate of fire

+40 millimetre Bofors Mark 1 twin mounts firing during a gunnery drill aboard the U.S. Navy escort carrier 1944.

 Rate of fire is the frequency at which a specific weapon can fire or launch its projectiles.
 This can be influenced by several factors, including operator training level, mechanical limitations, ammunition availability, and weapon condition.
 In modern weaponry, it is usually measured in rounds per minute (RPM or round/min) or rounds per second (RPS or round/s).

 There are three different measurements for the rate of fire: cyclic, sustained, and rapid.
-Cyclic is the maximum rate of fire given only mechanical function, not taking into account degradation of function due to heat, wear, or ammunition constraints.
+Cyclic is the maximum given rate of fire given only mechanical function, not taking into account degradation of function due to heat, wear, or ammunition constraints.
 Sustained is the maximum efficient rate of fire given the time taken to load the weapon and keep it cool enough to operate.
 Finally, rapid is the maximum reasonable rate of fire in an emergency when the rate of fire need not be upheld for long periods.